ladjs/superagent/docs/index.md

 ## Using HTTP/2

 To make a request using HTTP/2 protocol only (with no HTTP/1.x fallback), use the `.http2()` method.
-Currently we do not have auto-detection of HTTP/2-capable servers.
-This feature is experimental.

 ```javascript
     const request = require('superagent');